-- The disease is treatable and intervention is feasible and economically accessible.
+- The disease is treatable, intervention is feasible and economically accessible.

-- There is no currently available treatment but the disease is being investigated under a government-funded research program.
+- There is no currently available treatment, but the disease is investigated under a government-funded research program.

 Read more about Rare Diseases: Clinical Trials & Drug Development

-In India, a drug intended to treat a condition which affects not more than five lakh (500,000) persons are considered as an orphan drug.
+In India, a drug intended to treat a condition that affects not more than five lakh (500,000) persons are considered an orphan drug.

 India has started revising its orphan drug policy to benefit patients with rare diseases.
 Provisions made for clinical development for rare diseases in New Drugs and Clinical Trials Rules, 2019. are